yassineab53/competitive-programming-using-java/README.md

 This serie is for the people who knows a little bit of Java (variables, loops, conditionals…), and want to start doing some competitive programming , or the people who are using C++ and just want to know how things are done using Java .

-I won’t be covering some hard algorithms i’m basically going to talk about the language features and how it can be used in Competitive programming .
+I won’t be covering some hard algorithms I’m basically going to talk about the language features and how it can be used in Competitive programming .

-<h2><i>Tutorials material :   </i></h2>

-all the code is going to published to a public github repo as soon as the tutorial is live , so stay tuned .

-Comments and ideas about possible topics are welcome .

-That’s it for today .
-Happy Coding
+<b><i>Happy Coding</i></b>